marcospont/babel-plugin-prepend/README.md

 The plugin accepts 2 options:

-prepend: mandatory option that needs to contain the statement to be appended during transformation
+* prepend: mandatory option that needs to contain the statement to be appended during transformation
-accept: a filter function to accept or deny transformation on files based on the file name
+* accept: a filter function to accept or deny transformation on files based on the file name

-The prepend option needs to contain 1 single statement.
+The prepend option needs to contain **1 single statement**.

-If the 'accept' option is not needed, the plugin can be added to .babelrc as follows:
+If the accept option is not needed, the plugin can be added to .babelrc as follows:

 ```json
 {